cspray/annotated-container/README.md

 composer require cspray/annotated-container
 ```

-## Getting Started
+## Quick Start

-For a more complete, working, example check out the `examples/` directory.
-To get this example to work in your environment
-you'd have to move the interface and class definitions into the appropriate directory structure.
+This is a very short example to get started with one of the most important features with configuring your Container;
+setting up a singleton Service that implements an interface.
+There's a lot more to review and you should check out the
+`docs/` directory for more information.

 ```php
 <?php